twilio/twilio-csharp/UPGRADE.md

 Behind the scenes Csharp Helper is now auto-generated via OpenAPI with this release.
 This enables us to rapidly add new features and enhance consistency across versions and languages.

-To learn more about the Csharp Helper Library, check out [our docs](https://www.twilio.com/docs/libraries/csharp-dotnet).

 [2017-11-XX] 5.8.x to 5.9.x
 ---------------------------